You are here

 Can I go to the Academic Advisement session with my son or daughter?

-Academic Advisement is a time when your student will be interacting with a University faculty member who represents their academic department to discuss their class schedules, what is going to be expected of them while attending Bloomsburg University, and the requirements for their particular major.
-During this session, parents will meet with representatives from other relevant and important campus departments.
+Academic Advisement is a time when your student will be interacting with a University faculty member representing your student’s academic department to discuss their class schedules, what is going to be expected of them while attending Bloomsburg University, and the requirements for their particular major.
+During this session, parents will meet with representatives from other important campus departments.
 We encourage all parents to attend the important parents-only sessions to get their questions addressed by university staff.

 How long is a BU Preview Day?

-Can I turn in my students’ Health Form during Preview Days?
+Can I turn in my students’ Health Form during BU Preview Days?

 What do I do now?

 Get excited!
 Whether this is your first or fifth to leave the nest, this is an exciting time for both you and your new student!
-As you prepare for the orientation experience, please work through the Pre-Orientation Checklist found on the main orientation page, along with your son/daughter.
+As you prepare for the orientation experience, please support your student in moving through the Accepted Students Checklist.
 Ensure that each item is checked off and understood.
 Now is also a good time to encourage your student to start earning and saving money (if they have not already) so they can enjoy the occasional slice of pizza while in college!
 Ask as many questions as you have, and encourage your new student to do the same!
 Our office is in place specifically to orient you!
 But we don’t know your needs unless you ask!

 *Fee subject to change.